JLRipley314/US-Drought-Data/README.md

 $DCSI = D0 \times 1 + D1 \times 2 + D2 \times 3 + D3 \times 4 + D4 \times 5$

-In a few different notebooks, we consider drought statistics at the state, climate region, and national level.
+In a few different notebooks, I consider drought statistics at the state, climate region, and national level.
 The USDM provides drought data at the county level.
 Statistics at the county level though are somewhat noisy, since drought often affects a wide area (e.g. at the county level, usually either the whole county is drought free or the whole county is in drought).
-Because of this, we focus on data at the state level for larger states (e.g. California, Texas, Florida, New York), at the level of climate rgions, and at the national level.
+Because of this, I focus on data at the state level for larger states (e.g. California, Texas, Florida, New York), at the level of climate rgions, and at the national level.
 Of course, it would be more useful for planners/farmers to have predictivity at that level, but that will likely require more data and drought estimators than just the current level of drought.

 All the data I used can be found on the [USDM Data Download page](https://droughtmonitor.unl.edu/DmData/DataDownload.aspx).